nessime7/XmlSpringParser/readme.md

 # XmlSpringParser

 ## Description:
-Microservice, which is parsing xml file into json response.
+Service, which is parsing xml file into json response.

 Key points:
 - Gradle - build automation system, optionally there is also Gradle wrapper